Breakfast Sliders

 All of your favorite breakfast fixins come together with the most amazing and unexpected glaze to create one delicious breakfast sliders recipe.

 Have you had a chance to try our cheesy sausage bombs?
-Our savory monkey bread is another favorite hearty breakfast idea that uses breakfast sausage.
+Our savory monkey bread is another favorite hearty breakfast idea that uses sausage.

 If you’re craving a restaurant classic, try our Moons Over My Hammy — ready in only 30 minutes!

-If you’re looking for a dinner recipe that uses sage breakfast sausage, you have got to try this delicious sausage gravy and drop biscuit skillet recipe.
+And if you’re looking for a dinner recipe that uses sage breakfast sausage, you have got to try this delicious sausage gravy and drop biscuit skillet recipe.

 Ingredient Notes and Substitutions